Jittojoyes98/Dropform/README.md

 - A React Web App where users can create customizable forms.
 - Realtime updation of forms.
 - As of now only numbers and text fields.
+- The project is in progress (Plenty of things to be completed), new features and suggestions are welcome.Feel free to open issues if there is any bug.

 **_Screenshots:_**